naurisievins/auto-invoice-mailer-v1/README.md

 This application is made for local use.
 For ease of use try "PHP Desktop".

 --- HOW TO USE ---

+First you need to create a client database in xlsx format.
+Use "database.xlsx" as example.

 1. Set location of xlsx file and invoice directory in path.php.
 2. Xlsx file is used as a client database.
     - column "e-mail address" - e-mail address where invoice will be sent to;